-Female Freshmen, throughout the year, four times a week.
+Freshmen, First Term, four times a week.

-COURSE B.-Four orations of Cicero.
-Lectures on the life of Cicero and the development of Roman oratory.
-Virgil's Aeneid, Books I-VI.
+LATIN B.-Virgil's Aeneid, Books I-VI.
 Study of Latin versification, with especial reference to the Hexameter.
 Lectures on the history and development of Epic poetry.
-During the year attention is given to a careful and systematic development of Latin syntax, in which a daily study of the Grammar is required.
 Latin Composition is continued.

-Male Freshmen, throughout the year, four times a week.
+Freshmen, Second and Third Terms, four times a week.